Wodan58/Moy/doc/MOYimplJOY.md

 implemented, that is not recursive but still fails because `from-to-list` makes use of `linrec` and `linrec` recurses.

-This implementation is stackless and so succeeds where other implementations fail.
+This implementation succeeds where other implementations fail.
 There is a downside: function calling is slower.